Jons Jakob Berzelius of Sweden

 Percentage Amount in the Human Body: 0.00002%

 Selenium minerals are rare, and although selenium-rich ores exist, few are mined exclusively for the element.
 Most selenium is obtained as a by-product of copper ore processing.
-Selenium occasionally is found in pure form.
+Selenium is occasionally found in pure form.
 It occurs in the rare minerals clausthalite and crooksite.
 Despite the name, the mineral selenite actually contains no selenium.
-Some Selenium is mined in Japan, Canada, United States and Belgium.
+Some selenium is mined in Japan, Canada, United States and Belgium.